woodbb/sudoadmin/README.md

 If you use AD, you will need to extend the schema with file in the "schemas" directory.
 This was not created by me - we extended our AD schema with this file.

 To use with SSSD, an example sssd.conf is provided.
-You will also need to add "sss" to the sudoers line (before files).
+You will also need to add "sss" to the sudoers line (before files) in your nsswitch.conf.

 If you find this helpful, you can always buy me a coffee as a thank you :)